 - A. Cessation: Cessation of membership in Church on Mill shall occur: - 1.
 Upon the death of a member; - 2.
 When a majority of the members present at a members meeting vote to recognize a member's commitment to another church of orthodox Christian doctrine; - 3.
-When the Elders receive the written, voluntary resignation of a member not subject to a discipline process, after which the members shall be informed of such resignation in a members meeting; - 4.
+When the Elders receive the written, voluntary resignation of a member not subject to a discipline process, after which the members shall be informed of such resignation in a members meeting; - 3.
+When the majority of the members present at a members meeting vote to recognize the voluntary resignation of a member not subject to a discipline process; - 4.
 Following the sustained self-professed apostasy of a member, after which the members shall be informed of such apostasy in a members meeting; or - 5.
 As an act of corrective discipline (excommunication), normally at the recommendation of the Elders, when approved by a vote of two-thirds (2/3) of the members present at a members meeting. - B. Exceptions: The church, normally through the Elders on the church's behalf, shall have the right to refuse a member's request to be released from membership to join another church under subsection 3(A)(2) above, or a member's voluntary resignation under subsection 3(A)(3) above, if the member is in a disciplinary process.
-The purpose of such refusal would be to protect the member from thwarting the biblical processes God may use to bring about faith, repentance, and restoration, and to ensure the church has done
+The purpose of such

-- everything possible to pursue the biblical goals of discipline in a spirit of love and humility. - C. Communication: If a member under corrective discipline, or an excommunicated member, attends another church, the Elders may inform that church of the corrective discipline and the grounds for that action.
+- refusal would be to protect the member from thwarting the biblical processes God may use to bring about faith, repentance, and restoration, and to ensure the church has done everything possible to pursue the biblical goals of discipline in a spirit of love and humility. - C. Communication: If a member under corrective discipline, or an excommunicated member, attends another church, the Elders may inform that church of the corrective discipline and the grounds for that action.